moosefs/moosefs/README.md

 mfsmaster:    /mnt/mfs    moosefs    defaults,mfsdelayedinit    0 0
 ```

-There is bit more configuration parameters available but most of them may stay with defaults.
+There are more configuration parameters available but most of them may stay with defaults.
 We do our best to keep MooseFS easy to deploy and maintain.

-MooseFS, for testing purposes, can be installed even on one machine!
+MooseFS, for testing purposes, can even be installed on a single machine!

 #### Additional tools
 Setting up `moosefs-cli` or `moosefs-cgi` both with `moosefs-cgiserv` is also recommended - it gives you a possibility to monitor the cluster online: